trulience/public/reactjs/trulience-ai/README.md

 # Sample code

-This demo uses a Trulience avatar set up to use Trulience-connected STT, LLM and TTS providers.
+Follow the instructions below to drive your avatar using Trulience-connected STT, LLM and TTS providers.

 ### Instructions